 So, we stayed for lunch and enjoyed a yummy Afghan meal.
 There was so much food and it all was delicious.
 We had rice with carrots and raisins, something similar to shredded beef and kabobs.
 We also had the best tasting nan (Afghan bread) I have had since I have been here.
 We can get nan from the French Dining Facility, but it isn’t fresh.
 This nan was crispy and soft and super yummy.
 We finished the meal off with fresh fruit: watermelon, honeydew, bananas, and apples.
 It was fun to eat such good food and was nice to see the generosity of the people in Afghanistan.

 Overall a boring week

 Nothing too exciting else has happened this week.
 We are just waiting for the replacements to show up and getting all our folders and paperwork up to date.
 That way when they show up it is a smooth transition.
-We don’t have much time until the ADVON (pre-main body) arrives.
-But we have over a month until the rest of the team shows up.
-Once everybody gets here it will be a short time until we start leaving to go home.
-I don’t know when that will be yet, but I am really excited that the time we have left is getting to be less and less each day.
-I’m going to miss all of the friends I have made and will be thankful for the things i have learned.
+We don’t have much time until the next team will arrive, but are hoping it is sooner than they expect.
+We know we have over a month until the rest of the next team shows up.
+So we are getting closer to coming home, but still have a long ways to go.

 But I am ready to go home.